Argentina reports case of monkeypox; man travelled from Spain | Health

 Argentina reports case of monkeypox; man travelled from Spain

+All of his close contacts are being monitored and none have presented any symptoms to date, the Health Ministry said.Health authorities in Argentina also reported an additional suspected case of the virus in a resident of Spain who is currently visiting the province of Buenos Aires and has no ties to the first case.The man presented lesions compatible with monkeypox on Thursday, a day after arriving in the country.The patient is in good general health, isolated and receiving symptomatic treatment, the Health Ministry added.

-Argentina reported Latin Americas first confirmed case of the monkeypox virus on Friday in a man who recently travelled to Spain.The man, who is from the province of Buenos Aires, has monkeypox but health authorities are waiting to finish sequencing the virus before making the official announcement, said an official in Argentinas Health Ministry.
+Argentina reported a case of the monkeypox virus on Friday in a man who recently travelled to Spain.
+It also reported a suspected case of the rare virus in another person.

-Argentina reported Latin America's first confirmed case of the monkeypox virus on Friday in a man who recently travelled to Spain.
+A man from the province of Buenos Aires has monkeypox, Argentina's health ministry said in a statement.

-The man, who is from the province of Buenos Aires, has monkeypox but health authorities are waiting to finish sequencing the virus before making the official announcement, said an official in Argentina's Health Ministry.
-The official requested anonymity until the official announcement.
-It is the first time the presence of the virus has been confirmed in Latin America.
+An official in the ministry earlier confirmed the positive case but said health authorities were waiting to finish sequencing the virus before making the official announcement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)